alejandro-colomar/https.alejandro-colomar.com/README.rst

 Releasing will create the x86_64 docker image.
-However, DockerHub only automates x86_64; for other architectures, and for the multi-arch docker manifest, which is needed for the deployment, docker has to be run manually in a building machine.
+However, DockerHub only automates x86_64; for other architectures, and for the multi-arch docker manifest, which is needed for the deployment, the images have to be built manually in machines of the supported architectures.

-The following scripts don't automate the push step to the remote git repository, as a caution.
-Every automated commit should be checked by a human before pushing.

 Pre-release a test version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: BASH

 	./bin/release_test	 X.Y-extraversion;
+	git push origin		vX.Y-extraversion;

 Release a stable version
 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: BASH

 	./bin/release_stable	 X.Y;
+	git push origin		vX.Y;

 Build and push arch-specific Docker images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^